Welcome to my personal website that contains my works that are related to School of Computing (SoC), National University of Singapore (NUS).

 If you are interested, you can read this article to see the whereabouts of these Singapore IOI medalists today (accurrate as of year 2015 team).

-With my brother (Felix Halim), we wrote down our programming contest expertise into a relatively popular book about Competitive Programming (the most up-to-date edition as of Jun 2014 is currently CP3).
+With my brother (Felix Halim) and my friend (Suhendry Effendy), we wrote down our programming contest expertise into a relatively popular book about Competitive Programming (the most up-to-date edition as of Jul 2022 is currently CP4).

 You can buy the book via lulu.com or via myself directly if you reside in Singapore.

-I use Mooshak Online Judge and Kattis for various programming contest activities in SoC NUS.
+I use Kattis for various programming contest activities in SoC NUS.

 I also incorporated the spirit of 'competitive programming' (but in a weaker sense) for my other algorithm/programming modules.

-Programming competitions have enabled me to visit many places of the world in yearly basis.
+Programming competitions have enabled me to visit many (exotic) places of the world in yearly basis (severely crippled in 2020 and 2021 due to COVID-19 pandemic; resume in Aug 2022 - IOI 2022).

 I am very grateful to God for this opportunity.